GtkWidget is the base class all widgets in GTK derive from.

 - public bool is_sensitive ()

-Returns the widget’s effective sensitivity, which means it is sensitive
+Returns the widget’s effective sensitivity.

 - public bool is_visible ()